pahud/fargate-samples/laravel-workshop/README.md

+This content is originally designed for [AWS Hands-on Workshop - Laravel on AWS](https://aws.amazon.com/tw/events/aws-handson-workshop-31/) delivered on Nov 5th, 2018 in Taipei.

 # Laravel with php7-apache

 This is a reference sample for Laravel application running with php7-apache and evencually deploy to AWS Fargate